 |12.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |16.||Sony A77||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the A6500 has a microphone port, which is missing on the RX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
+Both the A6500 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+The RX100 II was replaced by the Sony RX100 III, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.